Neo2003/PistormOptimization/README.md

 ![Fstab2](https://user-images.githubusercontent.com/28825/118681869-385c0e80-b800-11eb-99e3-338dfa8313d8.png)

-No run 02-Edit-Fstab.sh to make these changes listed before to the fstab:
+Now run 02-Edit-Fstab.sh to make these changes listed before to the fstab:

 `sudo ./02-Edit-Fstab.sh`

-Once done, you can go on with the reste of the files:
+Once done, you can go on with the rest of the files:

 `sudo ./03-Complete-RO.sh`